sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 Being more efficient: Mercurial queues
 ---------------------------------------

+If you are new to Sage development, the material above is sufficient to allow you to participate and contribute.
+So on a first exposure, right here is a good place to stop reading and start developing.
+However, soon you will have a submitted patch that needs repeated revisions, or you will find yourself in the middle of creating a patch and also desiring to review a patch, or you are creating a new patch and uncover a separate bug that you want to isolate and fix independently.
+When you reach this point come back here and read the remainder about Mercurial queues.

-Making a new clone for every review and for each revision to a patch seems rather inefficient.
-If you agree, then learn here about Mercurial queues.
-They use Sage's Mercurial repository for tracking, collecting and organizing changes to Sage but are much more flexible and fit better with the way a typical Sage developer needs to work.
+Making a new clone for every review and for each revision to a patch is a method that is easy to understand.
+But it soon feels rather inefficient.
+Mercurial queues use Sage's Mercurial repository for tracking, collecting and organizing changes to Sage but are much more flexible and fit better with the way a typical Sage developer needs to work.
 You will find them much more natural and useful than repeatedly making clones and adjusting patches in response to reviews.
 And you don't need to learn anything about Mercurial itself before you can begin.

 In a nutshell, Mercurial queues are two stacks of patches (a "patch" here means "a named collection of changes").
 One stack